 Forth Dimension Displays spatial light modulators are ideal for producing fully reconfigurable grating patterns which can be cycled through at kHz speed.
 This offers greater flexibility to the measurement system and a reduction of the sample measurement time.

-Recognising the benefits of the increased resolution in leading edge imaging techniques, the first production shipment of a QXGA-3DM has been sent to its established customer Howard Hughes Medical Institute (HHMI) for use by Nobel Prize for Chemistry 2014 winner Dr. Eric Betzig’s team.
-Lattice light sheet microscopy, a new imaging platform developed at Janelia Farm, lets biologists see 3-D images of subcellular activity in real time.
+Recognising the benefits of the increased resolution in leading edge imaging techniques, the first production shipment of a QXGA-3DM was sent to its established customer Howard Hughes Medical Institute (HHMI) for use by Nobel Prize for Chemistry 2014 winner Dr. Eric Betzig’s team.
+Lattice light sheet (LLS) microscopy, a new imaging platform developed at Janelia Farm, allows biologists to see 3-D images of subcellular activity in real time.

 The use of ForthDD’s SLM has extended to a number of imaging techniques: TIRF, SPIM, SMLM, Scanning, RIM.
 Please check the growing list of papers at the end of this tutorial.

 Also the generation of Vortex beams is possible with Forth Dimension Displays binary SLM which are useful for Super Resolution Microscopy, particularly in STED technology.

 “This item is critical to our funded research, and Forth Dimension Displays’ product is unique.“

 Outdoor Applications: Extended Temperature Range